TylerGorshing/Cards/README.md

     >>> card_a == card_c
     True

 The first class defined in the program is the Card class.
 As the name implies, the Card class defines a playing card.
 Each card has a suit and a value, and can be visable to players or hidden from view.
-This class uses non-public variables that are accessed with the `@property` decorator and are madified with a setter.
+This class uses non-public variables that are accessed with the `@property` decorator and are modifed with a setter.
 I don't think using the property decorator is necessary (or even optimal in this case), but I wanted to try it here.

 There are two custom methods.
 The first changes the hidden state of the card (kind of like revealing a face-down card to all players), and the second prints information about the card to the terminal.